 The current study aimed to examine whether ocean acidification is already impacting ocean life by focusing on a group of calcifying organisms called foraminifers, used as sentinels of climate change in many paleo-oceanographic studies.
 The authors compared the calcified shells of these organisms in samples collected by the Challenger with samples collected in the same location by Tara in the Central Pacific Ocean at approximately the same time more than 140 years later.
 Using advanced imaging techniques, they revealed dramatic changes in the thickness of the shells of these microscopic organisms, providing some of the first real evidence that human activities have already affected life in the ocean.
 Because most corals also build calcified structures, the results further suggest that they are also being impacted by rising ocean acidification.

-Figure 1 Nano-X-ray computed tomography reconstructions of Neogloboquadrina dutertrei foraminifers from Tara (a–c), and Challenger (d–f); 2a and (d) Colour map illustrating shell thickness, warm colours representing areas of relatively thicker test wall; 2b and (e) Cross sections through rendered foraminifera tests; (c) and (f) slices through foraminifera tests. © Scientific Reports
+Figure 1 Nano-X-ray computed tomography reconstructions of Neogloboquadrina dutertrei foraminifers from Tara (a–c), and Challenger (d–f); 2a and (d) Colour map illustrating shell thickness, warm colours representing areas of relatively thicker test wall; 2b and (e) Cross sections through rendered foraminifera tests; (c) and (f) slices through foraminifera tests. © Scientific Reports / Nature

 The Tara sample collection as a legacy

 While we do not know the precise depth at which the Challenger samples were collected, and we do not know whether longer multi-annual processes such as El Nino-La Nina cycles may confound the comparison, the study shows the value of historical expeditions and the importance of archiving samples as future techniques make them accessible in ways that the original scientists could never have imagined.
 Just like the Challenger samples being used today, who knows what we will be able to discover about our changing ocean in a hundred years time thanks to the legacy of the Tara sample collection.